This is the 129th issue of the Newsletter published by the Department of Linguistics at the University of Konstanz.

-It covers informations about the plans of the members of the department in September 2017 as well as short reports abut events, presentations, etc. in August 2017.
+It covers informations about the plans of the members of the department in March 2019 as well as short reports abut events, presentations, etc. in February 2019.

-Events at the Department
+Events at/by the Department

 Conferences, Workshops and Presentations

 - Natasha Korotkova is giving two invited talks in March on "Subjective language" for the Interdisciplinary Committee on Linguistics at the Arizona State University in Phoenix, and on "Hearsay and (non-) commitment" at Semantics Babble at the University of California, San Diego.